fundu-rs/fundu/README.md

 # TODO

-- Improve api documentation
-- Improve performance especially for long inputs
+- Improve performance for long inputs
-- Make base unit configurable to a different time unit than seconds.
 - Implement usage of more than one identifier for time units
 - Add more build targets in the CI
 - Provide other year calculations: